openfaas/faas/guide/troubleshooting.md

 For the gateway set the following environmental variables:

 ```
-read_timeout: 30
-write_timeout: 30
+            read_timeout:  "25s"        # Maximum time to read HTTP request
+            write_timeout: "25s"        # Maximum time to write HTTP response
+            upstream_timeout: "20s"     # Maximum duration of upstream function call
 ```

-The default for both is "8" - seconds.
-In the example above "30" means 30 seconds.
+> Note: The value for `upstream_timeout` should be slightly less than `read_timeout` and `write_timeout`

 ### Timeouts - Function provider

-If on Kubernetes and Swarm you should set a matching timeout for the faas-netesd or faas-swarm controller matching that of the gateway.
+When using a gateway version older than `0.7.8` a timeout matching the gateway should be set for the `faas-swarm` or `faas-netes` controller.

 ```
-read_timeout: 30
+read_timeout: 25s
-write_timeout: 30
+write_timeout: 25s
 ```

 ### Timeouts - Asynchronous invocations